vn-ai-info-code/flask_demo_testing/README.md

 # flask_demo_testing
-This is an Heroku Deployment Testing
+This is an Heroku Deployment Testing App.